 Regular in-person and virtual mentor meetings to discuss progress and troubleshoot any challenges

-Attending our mentee orientation, summer retreat, winter dinner, and other group outings scheduled during school breaks
+Attending our mentee orientation, summer retreat, service project, winter dinner, and other group outings scheduled during school breaks

 Recipients can also take advantage of: